sb2bg/marionette/docs/architecture.md

 - Giving each node an independent world.
 This weakens global ordering and makes network partitions harder to represent correctly.

-Under a partition, two nodes differ because their `Node.network()` authorities consult the world's partition state through their node identity.
+Under a partition, two endpoints differ because their node-scoped authorities consult the world's partition state through their bound `NodeId`.

 ## Invariants And Liveness